Persecution of Christians: Neronian persecution

 The first documented case of imperially supervised persecution of Christians in the Roman Empire begins with Nero (54–68).
-In 64 AD, a great fire broke out in Rome, destroying portions of the city and impoverishing the Roman population.
-Some people suspected that Nero himself was the arsonist, as Suetonius reported, claiming that he played the lyre and sang the 'Sack of Ilium' during the fires.
-In the Annals, Tacitus wrote:

-This passage in Tacitus constitutes the only independent attestation that Nero blamed Christians for the Great Fire of Rome, and while it is generally believed to be authentic and reliable, some modern scholars have cast doubt on this view, largely because there is no further reference to Nero's blaming of Christians for the fire until the late 4th century.
-Suetonius, later to the period, does not mention any persecution after the fire, but in a previous paragraph unrelated to the fire, mentions punishments inflicted on Christians, defined as men following a new and malefic superstition.
-Suetonius, however, does not specify the reasons for the punishment; he simply lists the fact together with other abuses put down by Nero.
+In the Annals, Tacitus states that Nero blamed Christians for the Great Fire of Rome, and while it is generally believed to be authentic and reliable, some modern scholars have cast doubt on this view, largely because there is no further reference to Nero's blaming of Christians for the fire until the late 4th century.
+Suetonius mentions punishments inflicted on Christians, defined as men following a new and malefic superstition, but does not specify the reasons for the punishment; he simply lists the fact together with other abuses put down by Nero.
+It is widely agreed on that the Number of the beast in the Book of Revelation, adding up to 666, is derived from a gematria of the name of Nero Caesar, indicating that Nero was viewed as an exceptionally evil figure.
+Several Christian sources report that Paul the Apostle and Saint Peter both died during the Neronian persecution.